igormironchik/chess/README.md

 # About

-This is simple Chess Game implementation on QML.
+This is simple `Chess` game implemented with QML.

 # Screenshot